-X-ray tests are commonly done to show up bones and certain other tissues.
+X-ray tests show bones and certain other tissues.

 What are X-rays?

 X-rays are a type of high-energy radiation.
 An X-ray machine can produce short bursts of X-rays.
 The rays pass easily through fluids and soft tissues of the body.
 However, dense tissue such as bone will block some of the X-rays.
-Density means how much of something there is in a certain amount of space.
-The more dense the tissue, the less X-rays pass through.
+(Density means how much of something there is in a certain amount of space.)
+The more dense the tissue, the fewer X-rays pass through.
 Air and water are less dense because the particles which make them are not held closely together.
 They let more X-rays pass through them.

 How is an X-ray test done?